node-saml/passport-saml/README.md

 ## Project History

 The project was started by @bergie in 2012 based on Michael Bosworth's [express-saml](https://github.com/bozzltron/express-saml) library.
-From 2014 - 2016, @ploer served as primary maintainer.
-@markstos served the primary maintainer from 2017 till 2020 when he created the node-saml organization.
+From 2014 - 2016, @ploer served as primary maintainer. @markstos served the primary maintainer from 2017 till 2020 when he created the node-saml organization.
 With a goal to create a team of maintainers, invitations were sent to major contributors and fork authors to work together to maintain all the improvements in one place.

 Since 2020, @cjbath emerged as the primary maintainer, with major contributions from @gugu and @zoellner.
 Major updates from the team included rewriting the project in TypeScript and splitting off a `node-saml` module which can be used without Passport.
 Almost 100 other developers have contributed improvements to the project.

 The project continues to be maintained by volunteers.
 Contributions small and large are welcome.

+## Copyright Notices

+“[OASIS](http://www.oasis-open.org/)”, “SAML”, and “Security Assertion Markup Language” are trademarks of OASIS, the open standards consortium where the SAML specification is owned and developed.
+SAML is a copyrighted © work of OASIS Open.
+All rights reserved.